Lecture at the University of Montpellier: “Migraines: An Underdiagnosed Condition—What Solutions Are Available Today?”

 • What happens in the brain during a migraine attack?

-• What are the effective acute and maintenance treatments?
+• What are some effective treatments for acute episodes and long-term management?

 • What type of birth control is best for a woman who suffers from migraines?